ManueleVeggi/ManueleVeggi/README.md

 ## Hello! 🎈

-I am a Digital Humanist, focusing on Interaction Design and Semantic Web for Cultural Heritage.
+I am a PhD candidate in Digital Transition for Heritage, focusing on Interaction Design and Semantic Web for Cultural Heritage.
 If you are interested, you can have a look at my Master degree portfolio!

 <a href="https://github.com/ManueleVeggi/dhdkPortfolio"><img src="https://github-readme-stats.vercel.app/api/pin/?username=ManueleVeggi&repo=dhdkPortfolio"/></a>